thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 expected to send useful SNI values, deployments SHOULD prefer separate IP addresses or port numbers when different server identities or certificates need to be distinguished.

+# Application-Layer Protocol Negotiation {#alpn}

+The Application-Layer Protocol Negotiation (ALPN) extension {{?RFC7301}} is independent of the credential type used for TLS authentication.

+Implementations conforming to this profile MUST support ALPN.
+Endpoints SHOULD use ALPN when more than one application protocol, protocol version, or application context can be served by the same TLS endpoint, certificate, raw public key, or PSK identity.
+When a deployment is restricted by configuration to a single application protocol, ALPN MAY be omitted.

+Use of ALPN helps prevent cross-protocol confusion attacks and follows the guidance in {{Section 3.8 of ?RFC9325}}.

 # Maximum Fragment Length Negotiation {#record_size_limit}